SophieRuetschi/Lilypad-PreText/README.md

 Clone repository locally and set up PreText on your computer (this may require setting up a virtural environment for running PreText).

-Run "http-server -p 8000" in output/web inorder to view the textbook in the browser.
+Run the following commands to view: pretext build pretext view

 Lilypad editor can be found in Chapter 1.1 of this book.